SitePen/dgrid/README.md

 dgrid uses [Intern](http://theintern.io/) as its test runner.
 Tests can either be run using the browser, or using a cloud provider such as [Sauce Labs](https://saucelabs.com/).
-More information on writing your own tests with Intern can be found in the [Intern wiki](https://github.com/theintern/intern/wiki).
+More information on writing your own tests with Intern can be found in the [Intern user guide](https://theintern.github.io/intern/).

 *Note that installing dgrid via bower will not include the test folder; if you wish to run dgrid's unit tests, download the package directly.*